camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

 * use the name and package structure of the Rest DTOs when possible ([org.camunda.bpm.engine.rest.dto.ExceptionDto.java](https://github.com/camunda/camunda-bpm-platform/blob/master/engine-rest/engine-rest/src/main/java/org/camunda/bpm/engine/rest/dto/ExceptionDto.java) -->
 [org/camunda/bpm/engine/rest/dto/ExceptionDto.ftl](https://github.com/camunda/camunda-bpm-platform/blob/master/engine-rest/engine-rest-openapi/src/main/templates/models/org/camunda/bpm/engine/rest/dto/ExceptionDto.ftl))
 * the definitions of the models are resolved automatically via the folder structure.
 The `/models` directory should contain only the models that are used in the documentation, any additional files (macros and reusable files) should go to [commons](#commons), do not create empty folders.
-The models are ordered lexicographical.
+The models are ordered lexicographically.
 * use the macros from the previous section when possible.
-* for the `property` macros DO NOT forget to put `last = true` param for the last property, that will take care for the comas in the json file.
+* for the `property` macros DO NOT forget to put `last = true` param for the last property, that will take care for the commas in the json file.
 * the DTOs that have sorting or pagination properties should use the [common templates](#commons).

 ### paths